 Québec City at its Best

-3 Restaurants you Need to Try in Old Port
+3 Restaurants you Need to Try in the Old Port

 In a romantic mood?
 Stroll through Old Port (Vieux-Port) to find restaurants with menus—and patios—that will have you swooning.
 Tourists love this lively, picturesque district.
 While you’re there, be sure to take a walk along the pier.